shsagir/play-area-sync/docs/rsync.md

 ## Use cases

 There are multiple ways to deploy here on fortrabbit: with [Git](/git-deployment), with [SFTP](/sftp) and/or [SSH](/ssh).
 You can hook in `rsync` in most deployment work-flows, either as an enhancement or as a replacement.
-It just doesn't really work well with [Professional Apps](/app-pro) as those have ephemeral storage and no direct SSH access.
+Only it doesn't work well with [Professional Apps](/app-pro) as those have ephemeral storage and no direct SSH access.
 These are your main options for using `rsync` to deploy code to fortrabbit [Universal Apps](/app-uni):

 ### rsync instead of SFTP

 Not using Git and **still using [SFTP](/sftp)?** Consider `rsync` as a replacement.
-With SFTP - unless your SFTP client has some kind of synchronization method (which still will be slower) - you will copy each files manually, one by one.
+With SFTP - unless your SFTP client has some kind of synchronization method (which still will be slower) - you will copy each file manually, one by one.
 This is mundane and can also be dangerous when forgetting to copy critical files. `rsync` can work as a two way street directly on the file system.
 Easily synchronize files up and down from your [local development](/local-development) to the [App](/app).

 ### rsync in addition to Git